PeterHuberSg/StorageLib/README.md

 # Introduction
-*StorageLib* is a single user C# only library for lightening fast object oriented data storage in RAM and long term storage on a local harddisk.
+*StorageLib* is a single user C# only library for lightening fast object oriented data storage in RAM and long term storage on a local hard disk.
 No database required.

 **Main features**
 * object oriented data storage in RAM using collections like List, Dictionary and SortedList